Share On Social!

 This session occurred at 8:15 a.m., Friday, Feb.
 23, 2024, at the 4th biennial Advancing the Science of Cancer in Latinos conference.The panel featured Drs.
 Amelie G. Ramirez, Mariana C. Stern, Ruben Mesa, Jon Retzlaff, and Rajarshi Sengupta.

-The AACR has been hosting the Conference on the Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved since 2007.
-The AACR Cancer Disparities Progress Report Series is an initiative with the goal of educating members of Congress, the public, and the scientific community about cancer disparities and the importance of medical research for the elimination of disparities.
-This initiative also advocates for increased federal funding for health equity-focused research.
-Since 2019, the AACR has received $15.3 million in funding from 10 industry and foundation partners to support diversity, equity, and inclusion (DEI)-focused and disparities-focused research.
+The AACR has been hosting a conference on health gaps since 2007.
+The AACR Report Series is an initiative with the goal of educating members of Congress, the public, and the scientific community about cancer gaps and the importance of medical research.
+This initiative also pushes for increased federal funding for health-focused research.
+Since 2019, the AACR has received $15.3 million in funding from 10 industry and foundation partners to support research.

 By The Numbers